AlexandruSerafimBibu/synetec-assessment-api/README.md

 # Synetec Basic .Net API assessement

+## Serafim's notes

+I refactored the code to the best of my abilities.
+For UnitTesting I used the NUnit framework.
+If it dosn't work, try installing "NUnit 3 Test Adapter" visual studio extension.

 This is Synetec's basic API developer assessment.

 If you are reading this, you most probably have been asked to complete this assessment as part of Synetec's interview process.